Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 • Choose the level that feels best for you and ensure the prop supports the base of the spine, not the buttocks.

-FAQ about restorative yoga
+FAQ about Restorative yoga

 How is restorative yoga different from regular yoga?